 Results from Gastric Bypass

-Nationwide statistics show that 80% of gastric bypass patients lose at least half of their excess body weight and maintain that loss for more than five years.
-The average weight loss equaled 80% of excess body weight.
+Nationwide statistics show that 80 percent of gastric bypass patients lose at least half of their excess body weight and maintain that loss for more than five years.
+The average weight loss equaled 80 percent of excess body weight.

 Additional Gastric Bypass resources: